 - Unknown TCI state in FR1 specifed in clause 8.25.2, provided the following conditions are met:

-- UE has reported L3 measurement result with the associated SSB index of the TCI state within [1280ms or 5 seconds] before the LTM TCI state activation command.
+- UE has reported L3 measurement result with the associated SSB index of the TCI state within [1280ms] before the LTM TCI state activation command.

 - SNR of the associated SSB is above -3dB.